Scream (1996 film): Plot

 In the small town of Woodsboro, California, high school student Casey Becker is home alone when she receives a phone call from an unknown person.
-They discuss horror films until the caller turns sadistic, threatening her life and revealing that her boyfriend, Steve Orth, is tied up on her patio.
-The caller demands she answer questions about horror films to save his life, but Casey gives an incorrect answer about Friday the 13th, resulting in Steve's death.
-Casey attempts to escape, but is stabbed to death by someone wearing a "Ghostface" costume, and her disemboweled corpse is found hanging from a tree by her parents.
+Their conversation about horror films turns sadistic when the caller reveals that her boyfriend, Steve Orth, is tied up on the patio.
+He forces Casey to answer horror trivia to save Steve's life, but after she incorrectly answers a question about Friday the 13th, Steve is murdered.
+Casey attempts to escape, but is fatally stabbed by someone wearing a "Ghostface" costume, and her disemboweled corpse is then discovered hanging from a tree by her parents.

-The next morning, the news media descend on the town as a police investigation ensues.
-Casey's classmate, Sidney Prescott, struggles with the impending first anniversary of the rape and murder of her mother Maureen by Cotton Weary.
-The trauma has made her unable to consummate her relationship with her boyfriend, Billy Loomis.
-As her father Neil is traveling for work, Sidney waits at home alone for her best friend, Tatum Riley.
-She receives a call taunting her about Maureen's death and is attacked by Ghostface, who disappears just before Billy climbs through her window.
-Sidney immediately grows suspicious when he drops a cell phone, and Billy is arrested by Deputy Sheriff Dewey, Tatum's brother.
-Outside the police station, Sidney gets into a physical altercation with investigative journalist Gale Weathers.
-Gale had written a book claiming that Maureen had multiple extramarital affairs, including one with Cotton, who Gale believes was falsely accused of Maureen's homicide.
-Sidney stays at Tatum's home but receives another taunting call from the killer.
-The calls are traced to Neil's phone, but the police are unable to locate him.
+The following morning, the media descend on Woodsboro as police investigate the murders.
+Casey's classmate Sidney Prescott is struggling with the approaching first anniversary of the rape and murder of her mother, Maureen, for which Cotton Weary was convicted.
+The trauma has also prevented Sidney from consummating her relationship with her boyfriend, Billy Loomis.
+With her father, Neil, traveling for work, Sidney waits at home alone for her friend Tatum Riley.
+Sidney receives a taunting phone call referencing Maureen's death before Ghostface attacks her.
+The killer flees moments before Billy climbs through her bedroom window, but Sidney becomes suspicious after he drops a cellular phone.
+Billy is arrested by Deputy Sheriff Dewey, Tatum's older brother.

+Outside the police station, Sidney confronts investigative journalist Gale Weathers, whose book claims Maureen had several extramarital affairs, including one with Cotton, whom Gale believes was misidentified as the killer by Sidney.
+Later, while staying at Tatum's house, Sidney receives another call from the killer, mocking her for incorrectly accusing Cotton and Billy.
+Police trace the calls to Neil's cellular phone, but are unable to locate him.